The American Opposition

-The modern Citizen’s Party is a political party founded by Michael Thompson in Wayne, Pennsylvania in 2004 as the New American Independent Party (NAIP).
+The modern Citizen’s Party is a third party founded by Michael Thompson in Wayne, Pennsylvania in 2004 as the New American Independent Party (NAIP).
 The first meeting took place in Valley Forge, Pennsylvania on the day of the general election in 2004.
 The New American Independent Party changed its name to the Citizens Party in January 2011.
 The sometimes difficult transition to the Citizens Party lasted several months of negotiation.
 Look here for the party platform.

 independent american party

 Officially started in 1998 as the Utah Independent American Party.
 The founders were inspired by a 1968 speech by Ezra Taft Benson, former U.S. Secretary of Agriculture, entitled “The Proper Role of Government”.
 Their platform states, “We affirm that the foundations of our country were spiritual: We testify that the Constitution was established as an inspired ensign.”
 Look here for the party platform.

 Political party with long history in the United States and the United Kingdom whose stated intention is to be a “party for the rest of us”.
 The Modern Whig Party, founded by U.S. military veterans, describes itself as a mainstream, middle-of-the-road grassroots movement that caters to those voters who believe in various Republican causes but also believe in various other Democratic causes.
 Look here for the party platform.